shukebeta/NewWords.Api/migration_scripts/README.md

+# Database Migration Scripts

+This directory contains all database migration scripts for the NewWords.Api project.

+## Migration History

-# WordCollection Language Field Removal Migration
+### 01-03: WordCollection Language Field Removal Migration
 This migration removes the `Language` field from the `WordCollection` table to simplify the architecture and eliminate language detection ambiguity.

+### 04-05: Per-User Story Read Tracking Migration
+This migration implements per-user read tracking for stories, fixing the issue where `Stories.FirstReadAt` was story-level instead of per-user.

 ## Migration Steps